gvwilson/shuttleworth2014/questions.md

 Laboratory in 1998.
 Since 2010, it has grown into a volunteer organization with over 165 instructors in 19 countries, who have taught more than 100 two-day workshops for more than 5000 people in the last year alone.
-In October 2014, we began work to set up a non-profit Software Carpentry Foundation (see http://software-carpentry.org/blog/2014/10/announcing-the-creation-of-the-software-carpentry-foundational.html).
+In October 2014, we set up a non-profit Software Carpentry Foundation (see http://software-carpentry.org/blog/2014/10/announcing-the-creation-of-the-software-carpentry-foundational.html).
-Its interim board will dissolve itself and be replaced by a permanent board early in 2015.
-If this fellowship is awarded, I will step down as project lead in order to concentrate on this work.
+Its interim board is currently drafting bylaws for review, and will replace itself with a permanent board early in 2015.

 As well as running workshops, Software Carpentry also runs an instructor training course to teach scientists (many of them workshop